GraemeMalcolm/AI-102/instructions/04-use-a-container.md

     The command will look for the image on your local machine, and when it doesn't find it there it will pull it from the *mcr&period;microsoft&period;com* image registry and deploy it to your Docker instance.
 When deployment is complete, the container will start and listen for incoming requests on port 5000.

 3. When prompted, allow access through the firewall.
-If you are using a hosted lab environment, enter the password you logged in with.
+If you are using a restricted subscription, enter the password you logged in with.
 4. Note that the container will run until you press CTRL+C in the terminal window.
 Leave this terminal running for now.
 5. In a new web browser tab, browse to http://localhost:5000 and verify that the container is running at this endpoint.
 6. Browse to http://localhost:5000/swagger to view information about the REST functions you can call in the containerized service.